UCI-EECS113-Spring17/Nin10do/docs/source/6_overlays.rst

 HDMI In
 ^^^^^^^^^^^^

 The HDMI in interface can capture standard HDMI resolutions.
-It will automatically detect the incoming data.
-The resolution can be read from the HDMI Python class, and the image data can be streammed to DDR memory.
+After a HDMI source has been connected, and the HDMI controller started, it will automatically detect the incoming data.
+The resolution can be read from the HDMI Python class, and the image data can be streamed to DDR memory.

 HDMI Out
 ^^^^^^^^^^^^